Mohamed-Effat/flutter_tech_demo/README.md

-This is a flutter mini-project initially built as a hiring task for [inovola.com](https://inovola.com).

-This flutter app covers alot of flutter technologies such as:
+This is a flutter mini-project initially built as a tech demo This flutter app covers alot of flutter technologies such as:

 - stateless/stateful widgets.